-Prior to installing the alignment tool, verify that the alignment tool and its sight mounting are free from any dirt to ensure proper alignment according to factory calibration.
+Before installing the alignment tool, verify that it and its sight mounting are free from any dirt to ensure proper alignment according to factory calibration.
 Do not attempt to change any factory calibration at the alignment tool or its mounting.

-To align the detector (see Figure 5-3 and Figure 5-4):
+To align the detector (see Figure 5-3):

 - 1. Make sure that the detector and flash source are installed properly.
 Installation provides installation instructions. - 2.
 Remove the front shield using the two captive screws. - 3.
-Install the alignment tool assembly on the detector/source front. - 4.
+Install the alignment tool (Figure 5-4) on the detector/source front. - 4.
 Fasten the alignment tool with fastening screws.

-5.11.1 Perform crude alignment
+5.10.1 Perform crude alignment